Bruxism Treatment Specialist in Dallas TX

 If you are experiencing significant jaw pain that is interfering with the normal functions of your mouth, then come to Beyond Dental & Implant Center.
-Our experienced dentist will provide the best possible treatment for TMJ and Bruxism problems.
+Our experienced and board-certified dentist will provide the best possible treatment for TMJ and Bruxism problems.
 Contact us or schedule an appointment online!
-We have convenient locations to serve you in Dallas TX, and Fort Worth TX!
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 Your temporomandibular joints, commonly abbreviated as TMJ, are an important feature of your mouth.
 You have two, one on each side of your face.
 The joints are located where the mandible meets the skull, and they are responsible for the movements of your mouth.
 The TMJ consists of a ball and socket with a disc in the center.
 The disc absorbs the impact of the pressures your jaw puts on the joint.
 When the joint becomes irritated and inflamed, it can cause significant pain, and interfere with your normal daily activities.
 One cause of TMJ irritation is bruxism.
 Beyond Dental and Implant Center is here to help.

 Bruxism is a condition in which you clench and grind your teeth.
 The most common cause of bruxism is stress.
 When you are stressed, your muscles become tense.
 When facial muscles become tense, they force your jaws to clench, which places excessive pressure on your jaws and TMJ.
 Bruxism can also be caused by alignment issues, as well as certain lifestyle habits and medications.
 Bruxism can lead to several significant issues, including TMJ disorder.

 Pain is often the first sign of TMJ disorder as well as bruxism.
 When you have bruxism, you may notice pain in the jaw and TMJ most prominently when you first wake up in the morning.
 There are other symptoms that can also point toward bruxism and TMJ disorder.
 These symptoms include:

 • Uneven or excessive wear on the surfaces of your teeth.